How to increase your income as a personal trainer

 Of course in order to be a specialist PT you will need to study your chosen field and gain more recognised qualifications.

-The first step will be a course in Exercise Referral, after which you’re able to choose a Level 4 specialism.
-There are many to choose from, such as Obesity and Diabetes or Lower Back Pain.
+There are many Continued Professional Development courses available, such as Obesity and Diabetes or Lower Back Pain.
 A popular choice is Nutrition and Health as dietary advice is as important to clients as workout advice.
 You could also go for HIIT, Pilates, Bootcamp activities, Kettlebells – the list goes on.

 Whatever you decide to make your speciality, ensure that it really appeals to you and is a good match for your abilities.
 Once you have a good understanding of your chosen area and feel confident in teaching it to a varied clientele, then you may be in a position to increase your fees (see our article on how much you should charge).